-Oil firms keep discovering reserves, so why is another new shale oil and gas discovery such a big deal?
-In a market where most oil companies are finding it difficult to maintain their production levels because of depleting resources, Anadarko's (NYS: APC) discovery of a huge reservoir in Colorado's Wattenberg is in fact a big deal not just for the company but also for the industry.
+In a market where most oil companies are finding it difficult to maintain their production levels because of resource depletion, Anadarko's (NYS: APC) find of a huge reservoir in Colorado's Wattenberg is a big deal for the company, and for the industry.

 Hitting pay dirt

-Anadarko is confident it can drill 1,200 to 2,700 wells in northeast Colorado and expects an average annual production growth rate of 20% from the area from 2010 to 2012.
+Anadarko is confident it can drill 1,200 to 2,700 wells in northeast Colorado and expects an average annual production growth rate of 20% from the area between 2010 and 2012.
 The fact that Anadarko also operates pipelines and gas processing plants in the region gives it an added advantage.

 The find can help Anadarko turn its fortune.
-By the end of last year, Anadarko had 2.42 billion barrels of oil equivalent at its exposure.
-The Colorado discovery along with the discovery of 10 trillion cubic feet of gas off the East African coast assures Anadarko a longer field life and provides a great opportunity to increase production.
+At the end of last year, Anadarko had 2.42 billion barrels of oil equivalent of proved reserves.
+The Colorado discovery, along with the discovery of 10 trillion cubic feet of gas off the East Africa coast, assures Anadarko a longer field life and provides a great opportunity to increase production.

 The bigger picture

-The discovery has boosted Anadarko's prospects by guarantying higher production and increased field life.
-The Wyoming field may also turn out to be a high reserve area.
+The discovery has boosted Anadarko's prospects by guaranteeing higher production and increased field life.
+The Wyoming field may also turn out to be a high-reserve area.

 Copyright © 1995 - 2011 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.